MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * To see all the control keys, go to Edit->Project settings and then open Engine->Input

 * User commands go through Edit->Project Settings->Engine->Input so they can be easily changed.
-Everything is keyboard/mouse now.
 You can change what keyboard keys do what and the speed of movement and mouse response on this page.
 You can also add support for any input device you have by adding it here, this would include things like PC game controllers, joysticks and VR controllers.

 * Multiple cameras and video sources are supported.
 This lets you have more than one camera view of your talent and live switch between them.
-Currently the project is setup for 2 cameras, adding more requires some blueprint and composure changes but I am working to make this simpler.
+The project is setup for 2 cameras, adding more requires some blueprint and composure changes but I am working to make this simpler.

 * An "inspection camera" gives you a 3rd person view of your level.
 This is useful if you want to see if your cameras and other trackers are pointed in the right direction and moving.
 This is a live view so if your tracked cameras move you will see them move.
 This camera can also be moved around while the project is running.